sergeybruhin/dynamic-robots/README.md

 ### ☝️ If you have robots.txt in public folder don't forget to delete it!

+### Create Default robots.txt
+If there are no blade file for current environment, default.blade.php will be used.
+So don't forget to create it in **/resources/views/{your-folder}** directory!

 ### Testing (Not yet 💁‍♂️)

 ```bash